-Karen has worked for BLM’s Tucson Field Office for nearly 27 years.
-She is currently the Assistant Field Manager for the BLM Tucson Field Office as well as the Manager for Las Cienegas National Conservation Area.
-As the Assistant Field Manager, she is responsible for the Realty, Cultural, Range, Hydrology, and Minerals Programs in the Tucson Field Office.
+Karen worked for BLM’s Tucson Field Office for nearly 27 years.
+She was the Assistant Field Manager for the BLM Tucson Field Office as well as the Manager for Las Cienegas National Conservation Area.
+As the Assistant Field Manager, she was responsible for the Realty, Cultural, Range, Hydrology, and Minerals Programs in the Tucson Field Office.

 Karen received a BS in Zoology from University of California, Davis and an MS in Wildlife Biology from the University of Arizona.
 Karen began her nearly twenty-seven year career with BLM as a wildlife biologist in Tucson in 1988.